Commercial Lawn Care Services

 Organic Commercial Lawn Care

-An organic lawn not only looks beautiful, it is also a place you and your family can enjoy without thinking about potential negative impacts people, pets or the environment.
+An organic lawn and landscape not only looks beautiful, it is also a place you and your family can enjoy without thinking about potential negative impacts people, pets or the environment.
 With an organic lawn, it is important to appreciate biodiversity (weeds) that will occur.
 There are reduced risk materials to deal with different weeds, but for a 100% organic lawn will have weeds.
 To reduce weeds we ask that you (or your lawn maintenance service) mows the lawn high.
 At least 3 inches or higher.
 This longer turf will have deeper roots and will keep the soil cooler to reduce annual weed germination.

 To get the best performance from your organic lawn you must have regular soil tests every 2 years and aerate and overseed every year.
 The best looking organic lawns will have an irrigation system in place that is used as needed in the summer months.